Update 09 April 2020

 The liabilities for the weir, including those relating to health and safety, sit with the owner of the weir and are not changed due to a change of use of the weir (legal advice given to EA, Jan 2020).
 The weir ownership is split between two landowners.
 Only one owner is known but the Group is searching for the other one.

 None of the organisations that make up the Bongate Weir Group has statutory responsibility for the weir or its ongoing maintenance.
+If the general feeling of the local community is to keep the weir as a result of the engagement process, then it will be left to continue to deteriorate and eventually collapse.

 Background and current state of the weir